telegram-sms/telegram-sms/README.md

 Android 5.0 or lower?
 [Click here](https://github.com/qwe7002/telegram-sms-compat) to download the latest and greatest.

-We have discovered an issue with some improper configurated network such that the connection to `1.1.1.1` via DNS-over-HTTPS (DoH) can fail.
-If you could not resolve the IP address for `api.telegram.org` while we are working on a fix, you can turn off DoH temporarily in the settings screen.

 **No warranty expressed or implied.
 Use at your own risk.
 You have been warned.**

 ## Features